rayhuang2006/STUDY/README.md

 STUDY
 =============

 IOS application.
-I wrote it for my classmates
+I do this for my classmates.
+Maybe there will soon be android version release.

 # Functions